 Before I share the pros, cons, limitations, and criticisms of the Nima Sensor, let me first introduce you to the device and how it works.

-Nima Sensor is the first portable gluten-detecting device on the market, taking the gluten-free community by storm in 2017.
 I was one of the first users of the device and shared my first test with the gluten-free community live on Facebook.

 To use Nima, place a small piece of food inside a single-use test capsule, then put the test capsule inside the triangular Nima device.
-In about 2-3 minutes, Nima will reveal if it finds gluten (wheat sign) or if the food is gluten free (smiley face).
+In about 2-3 minutes, Nima will reveal if it finds gluten (wheat sign) or if the food is gluten-free (smiley face).

 The beauty of Nima is that it enables you to test the exact food placed before you for hidden gluten.
 Consider it a gluten-free testing lab you can carry in your pocket or purse.

-Nima Sensor’s tagline is “Bringing peace of mind to mealtime,” and that’s exactly what Nima Sensor does for me.
 It has empowered me to eat more comfortably and confidently without worry of getting glutened.
 There’s no more gluten-free jail for me!

 Eating out is fraught with anxiety, and it’s difficult for the gluten-free community to trust restaurants to get it right.

-In fact, Nima Sensor data show that 35 percent of restaurant meals labeled as “gluten-free” actually contained gluten!
 A Good For You Gluten Free survey found that 85 percent of gluten-free respondents identified eating out as their top challenge.

-Instead of giving up on eating out, I’ve utilized my Nima Sensor to help me enjoy eating out safely without the fear of getting sick.
+Instead of giving up on eating out, I’ve utilized my Nima Sensor to help me enjoy eating out safely without fear of getting sick.

 On top of eating out, the gluten-free community struggles to trust manufacturers and ingredient labels to be fully transparent.
-In my own experiences, Nima has found gluten in products labeled gluten free, including these canned soups and tubs of PBFit.

 Much has been written and said about the Nima Sensor, and some people are hell-bent on putting the company out of business.
-Still, thousands of us depend on this device and technology to eat more freely and with peace of mind.

 Once you learn all the facts, you can judge whether Nima is a technology you wish to use to enhance your life or one you’ll pass on.
-My goal is to help you make an informed decision about Nima based on facts and personal experience.

 Is Nima Sensor Accurate?